Cache Oblivious Algorithms for Computing the Triplet Distance Between Trees: Experiments

-For the alpha model, the main interesting experimental results are illustrated in Figure \ref{fig:alphaFigure}, where we plot the alpha parameter against the execution time of the algorithms, when $n = 2^{21}$.
-The alpha parameter has the least effect on \texttt{CacheTD}, with the maximum running time being only a factor of 1.1 larger than the minimum.
+The main interesting experimental results are illustrated in Figure \ref{fig:alphaFigureTime}, where we plot the alpha parameter against the execution time of the algorithms, when~$n = 2^{21}$.
+The alpha parameter has the least effect on \texttt{CacheTD}, with the maximum running time in every graph of Figure \ref{fig:alphaFigureTime} being only a factor of 1.15 larger than the minimum.
 As mentioned in Section \ref{sec:prevApproaches}, \texttt{CPDT} and \texttt{CPDTg} use the heavy light decomposition for $T_{2}$.
-When $\alpha$ approaches 0 or 1, the number of heavy paths that will be updated because of a leaf color change decreases, thus the total number of operations of the algorithm decreases as well.
+For binary trees, when~$\alpha$ approaches 0 or 1, the number of heavy paths that have to be updated because of a leaf color change decreases, thus the total number of operations of the algorithm decreases as well.
+We can verify this in Figure \ref{fig:alphaFigureInstructions}, where we have the plots of the alpha parameter against the instructions.
+The same cannot be said for all general trees, since the contraction parameters have an effect on the shape of the trees as well.
+In Figures \ref{fig:alphaFigureL1misses}, \ref{fig:alphaFigureL2misses}, and~\ref{fig:alphaFigureL3misses} we have the same graphs but for L1, L2, and L3 cache misses respectively.

 \subparagraph*{I/O experiments.}